Major Residential Alteration and Addition Permit Requirements

 Provide door hangers to all properties abutting or across the street from your site.
 This includes residential and/or commercial properties.
 Using www.portlandmaps.com can provide a good visual reference for properties within that area.

-Triggering a change to major alteration or addition or demolition status after we issue a permit
+Change in status to major alteration, addition or demolition after we issue a permit

 Project changing from a minor to a major alteration or addition: Changes to the scope of work after a permit has been issued require either a permit revision or a new permit, depending on the type of project change.
 Table 1 specifies the permitting requirements when the project changes to a major alteration or addition after the original permit has been issued.
 Though the permit type (alteration or addition) may not change, the requirements for MRAA permits will be triggered when changing from a minor alteration or addition to a major alteration or addition.

-Table 1: Permitting requirements for projects that change from a minor to a major alteration or addition
+Table 1: Permit requirements for projects that change from a minor to a major alteration or addition

 Type of changeExample of changeRequired permit change